-To effectively enable this, formal handover processes shall be documented in the EIR.
+To effectively enable this, formal handover processes shall be documented in the Employers Information Requirements (EIR).
 The EIR shall define the structure, process and content of information to be exchanged during the project.
 Data should be defined and managed in a structured format to allow mapping to the AIM platforms.

 The employer should define established, and well supported, information exchange formats such as:

 COBie (Construction Operation Building information exchange) a schema devised in the US and adopted by the NIBS buildingSMART alliance in the US and buildingSMART UKI.
 It is, typically, a Microsoft Excel spreadsheet, but other spreadsheet applications may be used.

 Note COBie is the default information exchange schema for BIM Level 2 projects and the Home Nations Working Group.
 It is recognised that in certain instances however that the COBie schema may not be sufficient to meet the needs of the asset information model or systems.
 In these circumstances another schema maybe applied to support information exchange but must be and defined in the Employers Information Requirements [EIR].
 It is however essential for a BIM Level 2 maturity to be reached that a specified information exchange format be used if a BIM Level 2 maturity is to be reached.

 BS 1192-4:2014 Collaborative production of information.